How To Buy Tickets At The Airport & Save Big

 I drove 30 minutes to the airport, hung around for 30 minutes, and then drove 30 minutes home.
 Why would I do that?
 Who wants to go to the airport when they really don’t have to?
 Well that 90 minutes saved me $160 on my plane tickets so that is why I did it.
+I’ll show you how to buy tickets at the airport and save big.

 Save Money By Purchasing Tickets At The Airport